 Prior to 1st April 2016, if you went to a bank to avail of a loan, you would be charged an interest rate calculated on a base rate.
-However, this system of setting an interest rate caused issues with respect to transparency as well as delays in rate adjustment as per changes in the economy.
-The Reserve Bank of India revised its policy and introduced a system based on the MCLR (Marginal Cost of Funds Based Lending Rate).
+However, the base rate system wasn’t regarded as very transparent as it often delayed in timely transferring the rate cut benefits to customers.
+It was then the Reserve Bank of India revised its policy and introduced a system named MCLR or Marginal Cost of Funds Based Lending Rate.
 This heralded much-needed reforms in the lending structure of banks and financial institutions.

 There are various factors that go into the calculation of MCLR:

-Operating Expenses: The operating expenses incurred by the bank while extending the loan are also covered by this rate.
-This may include the cost of raising funds, as well as other expenses including stamp duty, legal charges, printing costs, and more.
+The operating expenses incurred by the bank while extending the loan are covered by this rate.
+This may include the cost of raising funds, stamp duty, legal charges, printing costs, and more.

-Negative Carry-On CRR: Cash Reserve Ratio (CRR) is the specified percentage of total deposits that the bank must keep in its reserves.
-This amount cannot be extended as a loan, and thus earns no returns.
+Cash Reserve Ratio (CRR) is the specified percentage of total deposits that the bank must keep in its reserves.
+This amount cannot be extended as a loan, and thus, earns no returns.
 Because of the nil returns, the cost of these funds exceeds what can be earned on them, giving a negative figure.
-This is known as a negative carry-on CRR.

-The base rate system that was in use before MCLR was introduced had a fair share of drawbacks.
-It lacked transparency to the customers and was incapable of responding quickly to policy changes made by the RBI.
-The introduction of MCLR led to the establishment of a uniform rate structure in the country.
+The previously-used base rate system lacked transparency to the customers and was incapable of responding quickly to policy changes made by the RBI.
+However, the introduction of MCLR in 2016 has led to the establishment of a uniform rate structure in the country.
 With this, customers could seamlessly compare rates offered by different banks.

 Moreover, under the MCLR regime, banks are allowed to price their loans independently, which gives them the flexibility to change their lending rates per the RBI’s monetary policy.
 This is done promptly with the adjustments in policies, and delays are avoided.